FelixOnline/v2/content/articles/2017-5-12-union-reels-in-34000-from-postgrad-graduation-day.md

 subtitle: >
   Ka-ching!
 date: "2017-05-12 16:48:54 +0100"

 # Attributes from Felix Online V1
 id: "6941"
 old_path: /news/6941/union-reels-in-34000-from-postgrad-graduation-day
 aliases:
  - /news/6941/union-reels-in-34000-from-postgrad-graduation-day
+imported: true
+comments:
+ - Tbf to College and I am not one to normally praise them although this article insinuates theyre doing something wrong with their ticket pricing etc I think wed all agree that wed prefer to graduate in the RAH than a dusty lecture hall Free graduations  dusty lecture hall Slightly pricey graduation  Royal Albert Hall I choose the latter and fake newsclickbait headlines sorry Felix P should never detract from that fact

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true